-At least one hearing will be held in the fall (usually in September), to solicit feedback on the City's housing and community development needs and to review program performance during the past year.
-In addition, at least one hearing will be held in the spring (usually in May) to solicit comments on the draft Con Plan and/or AAP, which include the proposed use of CDBG, ESG and HOME funds.
+The public hearings will be held in the spring (e.g. April or May) as part of the Con Plan and/or AAP process.
+The public hearings will be held in order to solicit comments on the draft Con Plan and/or AAP, which include the proposed use of CDBG, ESG and HOME funds.
 The information provided to the public on or before the public hearing will include: